heptarch/heptarch.github.io/drafts/cone.md

 </span>

 SALVIATI. <span style="padding-left: 40px; display:block">
-Is not the purpose of education to develop these properties in which, so you say, the merit of the student consists?
+Is not the purpose of education to develop these very properties in which, so you say, the merit of the student consists?
 </span>

 ## VII. <a href="#toc">Plans</a><a id="sec-7" name="sec-7"></a>